amitesh863/Mailserver/README.md

 # Mailserver
 Database is provided within the folder named 10am.sql

-Import the databse and run the project.
+Import the database and run the project.

 You can change the attachment limit by modifying php.ini file.